About the Labour Force Survey (LFS)

 How is the LFS being improved?

 The Labour Force Survey is being transformed.
 ONS are working on radical plans to both streamline and improve the Labour Force Survey, to significantly increase the sample size and approach people in different ways, notably changing it to become an online-first survey, followed up by teams phoning households and knocking on doors in areas of low response, vastly increasing response rates.
 The transformed survey will allow for more robust estimates, as well as more granular breakdowns of the data.
-ONS are in the process of winding down the old-style LFS and building up the new transformed version ready to be launched in Spring 2024.
-For more details see Labour Force Survey transformation - updates on progress and plans.
+Updates on progress and plans can be found at Labour market transformation - updates on progress and plans - Office for National Statistics.

 Notes and references